timmson/technical-excellence/thinking-about-testing.ru.md

 * Insights obtained during testware creation is perhaps more important than the testware itself.
 * Creating testware without *using* it leads to complex and unusable testware.

-Considering these aspects, a separate automation team causes additional complexity, the wastes of handoff, and knowledge scatter.
+Considering these aspects, a separate automation team causes additional complexity, the потери от передач, and knowledge scatter.
 No wonder it so often fails.

 Test automation should be the responsibility of the cross-functional development teams--just as testing is also their responsibility.